Church of Saint John the Baptist (Port-Royal): Church destruction in 1690

 The original Chapel of Notre-Dame-de-Bon-Secours in Montreal, founded in 1675, dates to the same period as the Church of Saint John the Baptist in Port Royal, Acadia.
 Though no images of the 1675 chapel exist, the replacement chapel in the image above, was built after a 1754 fire, supposedly to the original 1675 design and offers a glimpse of the era's ecclesiastical architecture.

 In May 1690, the settlement came under the threat of attack by forces led by William Phips from Boston.
 Father Petit assisted in the negotiations for the surrender of Port Royal to the New Englanders under favourable terms for the French garrison.
 However, upon the arrival of Phips in the town, the terms were reneged and the French garrison of 58 soldiers was imprisoned in the church.
 The church was later looted by the New Englanders.
 They took the tabernacle, the sacred vessels and everything else, including the clerical gowns.
 After looting the church, Phips imprisoned the residents of Port Royal within it and administered an Oath of Allegiance to King William and Queen Mary.

-Father Petit, Father Trouvé, Governor Meneval, and the 58 soldiers were taken to Boston as prisoners.
-Later that year, Petit joined Phips in a failed expedition against Quebec but was exchanged for English prisoners before leaving in the fall.
+Father Petit, Father Trouvé, Governor Meneval, and the 58 French soldiers were taken to Boston as prisoners.
+In October of 1690, Petit was taken with Phips in a failed expedition against Quebec but was exchanged for English prisoners before leaving in the fall.

 Later in the summer of 1690, two ships set sail from Boston to ensure that the inhabitants of Port Royal were maintaining their loyalty to England.
 They learned this was not the case and returned to loot and burn the town, including the church.